If you’re only passing through Vienna for a day, here some suggestions for places to visit and things to do.

 - Go for coffee and cake in a traditional coffee house.
 We’ll call this your priority and also suggest you choose the local Melange coffee option and a Sachertorte cake (if you only have time for one café).

-- In summer, go for an ice cream at one of the (largely Italian) ice cream parlours .
+- In summer, go for an ice cream at one of Vienna’s (largely Italian) ice cream parlours .
 In winter, pick up some roast chestnuts at the many maroni stands that pop up throughout the city.